mdn/content/files/en-us/web/api/document/requeststorageaccess/index.md

-Assuming all of the requirements above are satisfied, Firefox will automatically grant storage access to the requesting origin on up to a threshold number of first-party origins in the current session for the duration of user’s session, up to a maximum of 24 hours.
+Assuming all of the requirements above are satisfied, Firefox will automatically grant storage access to the requesting origin on up to a threshold number of first-party sites in the current session for the duration of user’s session, up to a maximum of 24 hours.
 After the requesting origin has exceeded the maximum allowable number of storage access grants, any future call to `requestStorageAccess()` during the same browsing session will prompt the user.

-The maximum number of concurrent storage access grants an origin can obtain is a positive integer currently defined as one percent of the number of top-level origins visited in the current session or 5, whichever is higher.
-The threshold is enforced on the level of eTLD+1, so for example two storage access grants for `foo.example.com` and `bar.example.com` will only count as a single exception against the limit.
+The maximum number of concurrent storage access grants an origin can obtain is a positive integer currently defined as one percent of the number of top-level sites visited in the current session or 5, whichever is higher.
+The threshold is enforced on the level of site, so for example two storage access grants for `foo.example.com` and `bar.example.com` will only count as a single exception against the limit.

 At the time of a `requestStorageAccess()` call, if the requesting origin has storage access to...

-...fewer origins than the maximum:
+...fewer sites than the maximum and has been interacted with as a first party in the last 30 days:

 - The user is not prompted.
-- The origin is given an ephemeral storage access grant for the current top-level origin.
+- The origin is given an ephemeral storage access grant for the current top-level site.
-- The number of origins the requesting origin has storage access to is incremented by one.
+- The number of sites the requesting origin has storage access to is incremented by one.

   - Note that this number is also incremented when automatic access grants are given